CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 The CoalaWeb Social Links module also has a few of what I consider **Advanced Options** such as the option to assign a **Unique Module ID** to stop conflicts.
 You can also give the it a **Module Class Suffix** or choose whether to use **Cache** including the **Cache Time**.

 There is also an option to turn off the **Module CSS** if you want to add your own styling.
-Next you can choose to include CSS to support**IE7** and if you want to have **Link Text** appear on screen readers or system that don't load CSS.
+Turn on **Link Text** if you want to have text appear where buttons normally would on screen readers and or systems that don't load CSS.
 Lastly is the **NoFollow** option that provides a way to tell search engines not to follow a particular link. *\[Figure-12\]*

 ![Figure-12](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/cw-slinks-mod-config-advanced1.png "Figure-12"){.coalaweb-docs}